JumpstartLab/reading/html_and_css/exercises/chapter19.markdown

 **SEO*
 * using this crudely designed fansite for david hasslehoff-dhfans.com- implement the 6 SEO opitmization tips on page 480 to improve it's search engine visability
+* Check it out on this gist or in the resources folder for chapter 19
 <https://gist.github.com/2053048>

 * if your curious, check out use one of the mentioned tools (www.wordtracker.com, www.keywordtracker.com) to identify keywords to optimize SEO for dhfans.com